Jamal Reynolds

-Idris Jamal Reynolds (born February 20, 1979) is an American former college and professional football player who was a defensive end in the National Football League (NFL) for three seasons during the early 2000s.
-He played college football for Florida State University, and was recognized as a consensus All-American.
-The Green Bay Packers chose him in the first round of the 2001 NFL Draft.
+Idris Jamal Reynolds (born February 20, 1979) is an American former professional football player who was a defensive end in the National Football League (NFL) for three seasons during the early 2000s.
+He played college football for Florida State University, and was recognized as a unanimous All-American.
+The Green Bay Packers chose him in the first round of the 2001 NFL draft.

-Early years
+Early life

 Reynolds was born in Augusta, Georgia.
 He attended Aiken High School in Aiken, South Carolina.
 His brother, Rashad Reynolds, helped Aiken High School win a high school football state championship in 1992.

 College career

 Reynolds attended Florida State University, and played defensive end for coach Bobby Bowden's Florida State Seminoles football team from 1997 to 2000.
 Following his 2000 senior season, he earned first-team All-Atlantic Coast Conference (ACC) honors, and was recognized as a unanimous first-team All-American.
 He also won the Lombardi Award, and was a finalist for College Football News' Defensive Player of the Year award.
 As a senior, Reynolds accumulated a career high 12 sacks and 58 tackles.